 Me, I want it cold and oozing with sauce.
 I also love it with evaporated milk.

-My mother used to recommend to immediately eat her specialty because the rice is quick in absorbing the coconut milk and juice, which will result in the consistency of a biko.
+My mother used to say that we should eat creamy deremen immediately because the rice is quick in absorbing the coconut milk and juice, which will result in the consistency of a biko.

 This dessert made my childhood happy.
 How about you?
 Do you have any experience with deremen?

 Pingback: Puto Calasiao - The Bite-Size Goodie From Pangasinan - Food Citations